316 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 314 Beacon to the east and 318 Beacon to the west.

 During the 1901-1902 winter season, 316 Beacon was the home of wholesale boot and shoe merchant William Leander McKee and his wife, Bessie (Pardee) van Wickle McKee.
 They had married in May of 1901 and 316 Beacon probably was their first home together.
 Bessie van Wickle was the widow of Augustus Stout van Wickle, a Pennsylvania coal operator and bank president.
 Her daughters from her first marriage, Marjorie Randolph van Wickle and Augustine van Wickle, lived with them.

 By the 1902-1903 winter season, the McKees had moved to 115 Bay State Road, and by the 1903-1904 season were living at 1 Gloucester.

-During the 1902-1903 winter season, Edward Royall Tyler and Edith Tyler were again living at 316 Beacon.
-Edith Tyler married in January of 1903 to Herbert Thorn King of New York City (she was born as Edith Madeleine Tyler but at the time of her marriage she was called Edith Royall Tyler).
+Edward Tyler’s mother died in November of 1902, and Edward Tyler and his daughter resumed living at 316 Beacon for the 1902-1903 winter season.
+Edith Tyler married in January of 1903 to Herbert Thorn King of New York City.
 By the 1903-1904 season, Edward Tyler had moved back to 353 Beacon.

 316 Beacon was not listed in the 1904 Blue Book.

 On January 12, 1904, 316 Beacon was purchased from the Tyler trust by Ada Medora (Whitney) Davis, the wife of George Gilbert Davis, a manufacturer of woolen machinery.
 They previously had lived at 243 Beacon.
 They also maintained a home, The Rocks, in Kennebunkport, Maine.